 Slow Cooker Korean Beef is super tender and takes just a few minutes to prep.
-Just dump a chuck roast and a simple Korean-inspired sauce in the crock pot to make a delicious shredded beef.
-Serve with rice and some steamed veggies for dinner.
-And it reheats well for meal-prep – even freezer friendly!
+Just add a chuck roast and a simple Korean-inspired sauce to your crock pot to make a delicious shredded beef.
+Freezer friendly and reheats well for meal prep!

 - Low-Sodium Soy Sauce